temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 Below is a more detailed explanation about the dependencies you will be installing:

-- `implementation group: 'io.temporal', name: 'temporal-sdk', version: '1.18.2'` Installs the Temporal SDK for use in your application.
+- The Temporal SDK for use in your application. - `implementation group: 'io.temporal', name: 'temporal-sdk', version: '1.18.2'`
-- `implementation group: 'org.slf4j',  name: 'slf4j-nop', version: '2.0.6'` Installs a NOOP logging package to supress logging warnings. **This is not intended for production use and a proper logger should be implemented.**
+- A NOOP logging package to suppress logging warnings. **This is not intended for production use and a proper logger should be implemented.** - `implementation group: 'org.slf4j',  name: 'slf4j-nop', version: '2.0.6'`
-- `testImplementation group: 'io.temporal', name: 'temporal-testing', version: '1.18.2'` Install the necessary packages for testing a Temporal application.
+- The necessary packages for testing a Temporal application. - `testImplementation group: 'io.temporal', name: 'temporal-testing', version: '1.18.2'`
-- `testImplementation group: 'junit', name: 'junit', version: '4.13.2'` Installs the core Java Unit Testing framework.
+- The core Java Unit Testing framework. - `testImplementation group: 'junit', name: 'junit', version: '4.13.2'`
-- `testImplementation group: 'org.mockito', name: 'mockito-core', version: '5.1.1'` Installs a mocking framework in Java to be used during testing.
+- A mocking framework in Java to be used during testing. - `testImplementation group: 'org.mockito', name: 'mockito-core', version: '5.1.1'`

 Once you have added the build dependencies, perform a test build on your application.
 From the root directory of your project execute the following command: